Fairfield County's Community Foundation Inc

 Success Rates

-The foundation awarded $4.1 million in strategic grants to 154 organizations in FY24, with 457 total awards made across all grant types in 2023.
+The foundation awarded $4.1 million in strategic grants to 154 organisations in FY24, with 457 total awards made across all grant types in 2023.
 Specific success rate percentages for competitive applications are not publicly available.

 Reapplication Policy

-Organizations that have received previous grants must complete the funded work and submit final reports before applying for new grants.
+Organisations that have received previous grants must complete the funded work and submit final reports before applying for new grants.
 Specific waiting periods for unsuccessful applicants are not publicly documented; applicants should contact Sharon Jones, Grants Associate, for clarification.

 Application Success Factors

-What the Foundation Prioritizes
+What the Foundation Prioritises

 - Results-oriented: Demonstrating capacity to measure and evaluate impact